 It isn’t difficult to learn PowerShell.
 In fact, if you’ve ever run commands in a cmd prompt then you’ll be able to start using PowerShell straight away.

 And Exchange Server administrators have an advantage of other IT pros, because the Exchange Management Console tells you the equivalent PowerShell commands to perform the same tasks in the shell that you just performed in the console.

-Also, Exchange Server 2007 and 2010 are the two best products from Microsoft as far as the opportunities to use PowerShell on a daily basis.
+Also, Exchange Server and Office 365 offer lots of opportunities to use PowerShell on a daily basis.